lyudmilpetrov/client-side-free-ai/Notes/git.md

 # Copy the folder from the source branch
 git checkout main -- dist
+# Copy the contents from the source branch (ignoring the folder itself)
+git checkout main -- dist/*

 # Add and commit the changes
 git add dist